The Department of Art at Goldsmiths holds its open days during the Autumn term.

 Please note that these Open Days do not include other departments, such as the Department of Design.
 You can find out more about studying in other departments at Goldsmiths Open Days.

 - Wednesday 17 October 2018

 - Wednesday 14 November 2018

-These open days include a 30 min presentation and Q&A with senior academic staff at 2pm.
-This will be followed by tours of the Department's art practice areas and studios, also at the Deptford site
+This will be followed at 2.30pm by tours of the Department's art practice areas and studios on the New Cross campus.

 There is no requirement to book in advance.

 Starting promptly at 2pm with introductory talks for both programmes at the Deptford Bridge site.
 These will be followed at 2.45pm by a visit to the postgraduate studios.

 For PhD and MA Artists' Film & Moving Image:

 Starting promptly with an introductory talk at 3.30pm at the Ian Gulland Lecture Theatre in the Whitehead Building on the New Cross campus with introductory talks for both programmes.